You Are Here: Home > Cancer Research > How Cancer is Studied > Clinical Research >

 Although most government-sponsored cancer clinical trials are conducted through the NCI, several other agencies conduct or sponsor cancer-related clinical research.
 These include the Department of Defense, and the Department of Veteran's Affairs.

-There are 10 major Cancer Cooperative Groups in the United States and Canada.
 These regional and national groups are comprised of large networks of institutions and investigators located at academic hospitals, community hospitals, and medical practices.
 These groups voluntarily collaborate to conduct cancer research.
-About half the cancer patients that participate in cancer clinical trials in any given year are part of cooperative group studies.

 Recently Diagnosed